-With Dr Sacha Bhatia, Women’s College Hospital and Neil Fraser, CEO of Medtronics Canada and Acting Director of the Centre for Clinical Ethics Dr Michael Szego.
+With Dr Sacha Bhatia, Women’s College Hospital and Neil Fraser, President of Medtronic Canada, and Acting Director of the Centre for Clinical Ethics Dr Michael Szego.
 Moderated by CBC’s Kelly Crowe.

 Save $15 and join us for all three Gardiner events for just $30.